 SLED says the Spartanburg County Sheriff's Office requested the investigation.

-Ross has been booked into the Greenville County Detention Center.
+Back in July Ross was booked into the Greenville County Detention Center.
 He faces one count of 2nd degree domestic violence and two counts of 3rd degree domestic violence.